If you installed Nextcloud from a snap, you can list it with a command like the following:

 user@host:~# sudo snap list Name Version Rev Tracking Publisher Notes core 16-2.38 6673 stable canonical✓ core nextcloud 15.0.7snap1 12753 stable nextcloud✓ -

-…since “stable” is seen in the “Tracking” column above (in the “nextcloud” line), this tells you that the snap will indeed auto-upgrade itself, once the new snap for Nextcloud 16 gets pubished in the “stable” channel (and I use the word “channel” here in the snap sense of that word, as in, a “snap channel”, as known to the snap command).
+…since “stable” is seen in the “Tracking” column above (in the “nextcloud” line), this tells you that the snap will indeed auto-upgrade itself, once a new major version release of snap for Nextcloud gets published in the “stable” channel (and I use the word “channel” here in the snap sense of that word, as in, a “snap channel”, as known to the snap command).

 user@host:~# sudo snap switch --channel=15 nextcloud

 …should yield the output: